Last Updated on May 29, 2024 by Soumya

 Lisbon’s beautiful Pombaline Downtown was a result of the earthquake.

-The beautiful Pombaline buildings that you see at the Commercial Square today were built after the earthquake.
 Yes, the entire Pombaline Downtown or Baixa Pombalina, a famed attraction in Lisbon, was reconstructed after being razed to the ground.

 These were no ordinary buildings.
-They were among the earliest earthquake resistant constructions in Europe.
+They were among the earliest earthquake-resistant constructions in Europe.

 It is quite interesting how earthquake tests were done in those times.
 Small wooden models were built.
 Then, troops were asked to march around these models in order to simulate an earthquake.
-Quite ingenuous, I would say!
+Quite ingenious, I would say!

 The famous Rossio Square has a gory history!